EComStation

 eComStation or eCS is an operating system based on OS/2 Warp for the 32-bit x86 architecture.
 It was originally developed by Serenity Systems and Mensys BV under license from IBM.
 It includes additional applications, and support for new hardware which were not present in OS/2 Warp.
 It is intended to allow OS/2 applications to run on modern hardware, and is used by a number of large organizations for this purpose.
 By 2014, approximately thirty to forty thousand licenses of eComStation had been sold.

-Financial difficulties at Mensys in 2012 led to the development of eComStation stalling, and ownership being transferred to a sister company named XEU.com (now known as PayGlobal Technologies BV), who continue to sell and support the operating system.
+Financial difficulties at Mensys in 2012 led to the development of eComStation stalling, and ownership being transferred to a sister company named XEU.com (now known as PayGlobal Technologies BV).
 The lack of a new release since 2011 was one of the motivations for the creation of the ArcaOS OS/2 distribution.

 Differences between eComStation and OS/2

 Version 1 of eComStation, released in 2001, was based around the integrated OS/2 version 4.5 client Convenience Package for OS/2 Warp version 4, which was released by IBM in 2000.
 The latter had been made available only to holders of existing OS/2 support contracts; it included the following new features (among others) compared to the final retail version of OS/2 (1996's OS/2 Warp version 4):